ledelma2/OwPerfTrakr/README.md

 This is a very uncertain part of the project so early on, the following is subject to change upon discovery of new information

-1. We will be using an api to collect match data
-2. Data will be parsed in the Data Storage and Access portion of the project
+1. Data will be parsed in the Data Storage and Access portion of the project